thendo991/CleanCity/docs/README.md

 - Demo of major issues discovered
 - Recommendations for improvement
 - Team collaboration insights
-- **Jira Demonstration:** Show Jira usage and project management
+- **Jira/Github Demonstration:** Show Jira usage and project management

 ### **3. Supporting Documentation**
 - Detailed test cases and results
 - Bug reports with screenshots/videos
 - Test data and scenarios used
 - Tool configurations and setup guides
-- **Jira Export:** Complete project export with all issues and comments
+- **Jira/Github Export:** Complete project export with all issues and comments

 ---